Jeremy Sumpter: Personal life

-During filming for Peter Pan, Sumpter briefly became romantically involved with co-star Rachel Hurd-Wood.
+During filming for Peter Pan, Sumpter briefly shared a childhood crush with co-star Rachel Hurd-Wood.
 In December 2015, Sumpter announced that he and Lauren Pacheco were engaged to be married, but in October 2016 stated that they were no longer engaged.
 On October 1, 2022, Sumpter married Elizabeth Treadway in a ceremony in Columbia, Tennessee.
-Sumpter announced on December 25, 2022, via Instagram that he and Treadway are expecting a baby girl whom they plan on naming Lucy Snow Sumpter.
+Sumpter announced on December 25, 2022, via Instagram that he and Treadway are expecting a baby girl.
+On April 17, 2023, Sumpter announced that Treadway had given birth to their daughter.